TetrusAO/Wixoss-TCG-Cockatrice-Plugin/README.md

 4. Close File Explorer Options.

-5. In Cockatrice, at the buttons at the top, go to Card Database -> Open custom sets folder.
+5. In Cockatrice, head to Card Database -> Manage Sets.
+You should see a bunch of sets for Magic: the Gathering listed.

+6. Click "Disable all sets",  then click a checkbox on exactly one set in the set list to re-enable it.
+Make a note of what you enabled here.

+7. Close the "Manage Sets" window.

+8. Go back into Card Database, then "Open custom sets folder."

-6. Move the Wixoss TCG.xml file you downloaded from this GitHub page into this folder.
+9. Move the Wixoss TCG.xml file you downloaded from this GitHub page into this folder.

-7. In the same window, click the "Cockatrice" that is directly to the left of "customsets" in the address bar.
+10. In the same window, click the "Cockatrice" that is directly to the left of "customsets" in the address bar.

-8. Delete cards.xml
+11. Delete cards.xml

-9. Close Cockatrice, then reopen it.
+12. Close Cockatrice, then reopen it.
 It will show a new prompt showing a bunch of sets being added and is asking if you want to enable them or not.
 Click yes to that.

+13. Go to Card Database -> Manage Sets.
+Find the set you re-enabled in step 6 and disable it again.
+Close the window.

-10. Wixoss is fully added to Cockatrice.
+13. Wixoss is fully added to Cockatrice.
 Enjoy!
 Here are some tips below that may help clear up some deckbuilding and gameplay confusion:

 -- **Some useful functions to help operate Wixoss TCG on Cockatrice** --